 All amped up from my pep talk with Bob, Deedee AKA The Sassy Peach and I decided to take on an exercise class in the “Quiet Zone,” which featured classes more on that yoga/pilates tip.
 We decided on a class called Barre Assets, which sounded fun and easy.
 “Get a ballet body with this workout inspired by the classical movements and techniques that prima ballerinas use to shape and elongate the major muscle groups.”
 Sounds do-able, right?
 Well yes, but also no. I developed a new appreciation for the core strength required to be a prima ballerina, I kept finding myself off balance.
 Also, my flat, damaged feet aren’t ready for that kind of stretching and pointing.
 Ouch.

 I got off easy, all in all — if Bob had his way, I would’ve been “rolling around in the mud” doing his high-intensity cardio workout.
-He told me he was going to come find me and make me roll around in the mud along with everyone else during his workout!
+He told me to “find the target heart rate zone for your workout“, or he was going to come find me and make me roll around in the mud along with everyone else during his workout!
 Well that didn’t happen (and I give praises), because I was wiped out after Barre Assets and we made our way out of Grant Park shortly thereafter.

 What did I learn about fitness from the whole experience?
 Three things: